Cold Shard facts: pimp up your knowledge of the UK’s tallest building

 The Shard London skyline

 The Shard is a 72-story skyscraper modelled after a shard of glass, located in Southwark, London.
-Designed by renowned Italian architect Renzo Piano, The Shard is part of The Shard Quarter development and has become one of London's most iconic landmarks since its completion.
-Visitors can enjoy 360-degree views of the city from the indoor viewing gallery on the 69th floor, or the open-air Skydeck on the 72nd floor.
+Designed by renowned Italian architect Renzo Piano, and completed in 2021, The Shard has quickly become one of London's most recognizable landmarks.
+Visitors can take 360-degree views of the city from indoor viewing galleries on the 68th and 69th floors, or brave the open-air Skydeck way up on the 72nd.

 How tall is The Shard?